Friday, 23 September 2016

 -- Quoted from 'Buddha & Love' by Lama Ole Nydahl.

-i wish to learn & understand what is Mandala, for benefit of all beings.
+I wish to share this understanding for benefit of all beings.

 Another Quote.